- BA - English (PDF willl open in new tab)

 - Mountainburg Public Schools

-The English with Teacher Licensure 7-12 program has received national recognition from National Council for Accreditation of Teacher Education.
+The English with Teacher Licensure 7-12 program has received national accreditation from the Council for the Accreditation of Educator Preparation.